Before First Flight

 It should look like this (and if it does not there is something wrong with your setup):

 The remaining values are updated at a different rate (depending on refresh rate and tlm ratio).
-So if you use 50 Hz and 1:64 it will happen really slow, and the update takes multiple seconds for each sensor:
+So if you use 50 Hz and 1:64 it will happen slowly, and the update takes multiple seconds for each sensor:

 If you use 200Hz and 1:2 tlm ratio the stars will not even blink because the update happens so fast: